mui/material-ui/docs/pages/blog/premium-plan-release.md

 We mentioned the aggregation functions already, but there’s a [lot more coming](https://github.com/mui/mui-x/projects/1), and certainly not only for Premium users.
-We’ll continually enhance all of the components and are increasingly putting more effort into usability and overall user and developer experience.
+We’ll continue to enhance all of the components and are putting more effort into usability and overall user and developer experience.
 A product designer is soon joining the team, and we aim to keep exploring the most advanced use cases for data-rich applications, while working on bringing the best UX and DX in the market.